meet the board

 Sandy Turner, Sponsorship Group Rep

-Sandy joined the Board in April 2018 as the representative for ROAR's third sponsorship group, which is actively engaged in bringing a third refugee to Nanaimo.
+Sandy joined the Board in April 2018 as the representative for ROAR's third sponsorship group, which is actively engaged in supporting a woman from Africa who arrived in September 2019.
 Sandy has been involved in the Nanaimo LGBTQ community for many years.
 She twice served on the board for Vancouver Island Rainbow Association and has volunteered with the Nanaimo Pride Society.
 She and her spouse organized the Nanaimo Pride Picnic for almost ten years.
 Sandy tells us, "I am committed to working with ROAR and helping to make a difference in the life of others in a significant way."

 Jamie Dryburgh, Secretary